American dagger moth

 Do Not Touch!

-The black “lashes” are barbed and toxic.
+The black “lashes” on the caterpillar are barbed and toxic.
 They will break off, embed in your skin, cause stinging and burning, and potentially cause a rash.

 Visitor Photos